UPDATED: February 2022

-In the ticket counter – attention! – It may require a lot of waiting.
-If you want to avoid the queue, do not go to huge stations and peak times, choose small ones instead.
+- At the ticket counter – attention! – It may require a lot of waiting.
+If you want to avoid the queue, do not go to huge train stations at peak times, but choose small ones instead.

 What if I don’t reserve my seat?

-If you don’t reserve the seat and seat randomly, it might be someone’s seat who bought the ticket at full price.
+If you don’t reserve a seat and just seat yourself randomly, it might be someone else’s seat who bought the ticket at full price.
 You might end up without a place and be kicked out by a ticket controller afterwards.

-In some countries, you should pay attention to the signs above the seat.
-If there is a paper or an electronic display with a route / name, the seat is reserved.
-You should take the unreserved one and then no one will bother you!
-People don’t understand it sometimes and complain that the system is unorganized, but you actually just have to look up and find an unreserved seat, that s it!
+On some trains, there are signs above the seat.
+If there is a paper or an electronic display with a route or name, it means the seat is reserved.
+You can sit in the unreserved one and then no one will bother you!

 How do I avoid trains that need to be reserved?

-In order to avoid the trains that you need to pay a reservation fee for, I advise you to use the mobile app called Raill Planner App, that I talked about above.
+In order to avoid the trains that you need to pay a reservation fee for, I advise you to use the mobile app called Rail Planner App that I mentioned above.

 - Tick “Trains without compulsory reservation”

 And voila!
-It will show you only the regional trains, so that you avoid the reservation fee.
+This way, the app will only show you the regional trains, so that you can easily avoid the reservation fee.

-If I lost a connection train, do I have to pay again for the reservation of my sit?
+If I miss a connection train, do I have to pay the reservation fee again?

 If this was a train you reserved and paid to reserve a seat beforehand, unfortunately, the answer is yes.
-It happened to me ones because my other train was late.
+It happened to me once because my other train was late.

-In this case, you reserve a particular seat on a particular train, so even if the train was late and it is not your fault, you will have to pay again to reserve another train.
+In this case, you reserve a particular seat on a particular train, so even if the train was late and it is not your fault, you will have to pay again to reserve another seat on your next train.

-Thus, try to avoid short connections and don’t be late to the trains you have reserved!
+Thus, I advise you to try and avoid short connections and don’t be late for the trains you have reserved!

 Missing the train

 If you didn’t have a seat reservation for the train you missed, it is no problem!
-The great thing about the Eurail pass is that you can take any later train you want for no extra cost to you!
+The great thing about the Eurail pass is that you can take any later train you want at no extra cost!

 Missing the station

 Well, my friend, if you were not paying attention or you just didn’t realize that you had to get off the train at the destination station, you will have to go back.
-Again, this is no problem, as you do not have to pay for that, that is what I love about the pass!
+Again, this is no problem, as you do not have to pay for that – that is what I love about the pass! 🙂

-I know that sometimes it can be quite hard to hear the name of the station or even read it, and it is easy to miss your stop, especially if it is not a big city.
-Here is how to avoid this mistake:
+I know that sometimes it can be quite hard to hear the name of the station or even read it, and it is easy to miss your stop, especially if it is not located in a big city.

-In the planner app you can press on line details and see the times you arrive on each station, and note the name of the station before yours.
-This way you will not miss your stop for sure.
-Even if the name of the stop is announced in some weird language and you didn’t understand what the loud speaker said.
+SOLUTION: In the Planner app, you can press to see the line details and check the times you will arrive at each station.
+Then write down the name of the station that comes right before yours.
+This way you will not miss your stop for sure, even if the name of the stop is announced in some weird language or you didn’t understand what the loudspeaker said.

-To see the list of countries perfect for traveling by train using the Eurail pass, you can look at the first section of this post.
+If you want to see the list of countries that are perfect for traveling by train using the Eurail pass, you can look at the first section of this post.

-Certainly, I can find ways of spending those money better than just uselessly giving them to the railway companies!
+I can certainly find many ways of spending that money in a better way than just uselessly giving them to the European railway companies! 🙂

-Depending on which type of pass you get will greatly affect how much you save.
+Depending on which type of pass you get, this will greatly affect how much you save in the end!

 So, did I save money?